RonitSachdev/AirChords/INSTALL_FOR_BEGINNERS.md

 You're now ready to create music with your hands!
 Air MIDI uses advanced computer vision to detect your finger gestures and turn them into beautiful chord progressions.

-**Created by Ronit Sachdev** - Enjoy making music with innovative gesture control! 🎹✨

 ---

-*This installation guide is designed for complete beginners.
-Each step is carefully explained to ensure success!*